 Great Pond is a quiet wilderness type setting.
-We have lakeside camping potential as well as camping in the woods.
 We own 19 acres of woods and lake frontage.
-Campsites are very private.
+Campsite is very private.
 There are several roads to hike and explore.
 Swimming and fishing are quite good on the Great Pond.
 The overall vibe of the area is very rural and quiet.
 We are within walking distance of the Down East Sunrise Trail and a short drive to Acadia National Park.
 We only have one campsite for future reference, that you can drive right up to.
 Also, please give us a couple of days notice prior to arrival.
 WiFi only available on deck of our house.

 - Check in: After 12PM